Around the world in 6 Halloween movies

 Telstra offers international roaming on a plan or using a pre-paid account.
-There is also an option to use the International Day Pass which only charges you when you use your mobile overseas, however that reaches $10 a day in the U.S for 200MB worth of data.
+There is also an option to use the International Day Pass which only charges you when you use your mobile overseas that costs $10 a day in the U.S for 200MB worth of data.

 Vodafone’s international roaming plan is the only network with $5 a day roaming plan where you can use your existing data.

 Your phone needs to be unlocked in order to use an American SIM card in it.
 Most Australian phones are unlocked, however, if it isn’t you can have your carrier do it for you (usually for a fee).
 Here are some American carriers that have the best-value SIM cards for tourists.

-There are several plans available to tourists with AT&T – some of the best options include the following:
+There are several prepaid plans available with AT&T – some of the best options include the following:

 In the States, Verizon is the more popular cell services.
-As such, the plans are a little more expensive, though you might find it worth it for the coverage.
+As such, their 4G LTE speed prepaid plans are a little more expensive, though you might find it worth it for the coverage.